 A half century has passed since the first meaningful study of homosexuality, and

-many advances towards equality have been accomplished.
+many advances towards equality have been accomplished, including the legalization of same-sex marriage in Canada during 2005 and in the U.S. during 2015.
 But much remains to be

 Trends towards acceptance of homosexuality:

 |In 1950, psychologists and psychiatrists still regarded homosexuality as a severe

 During the 1950s Evelyn Hooker completed the first meaningful study of